Expungements, Sealing, Limited Access Orders, & Pardons

 A pardon is an extreme remedy and rarely granted.
-Consideration of a pardon application takes several years.
+Consideration of a pardon application takes several years, but the process, time, and chances of receiving a pardon have been gradually getting better for individuals, so it may be worth looking into if you were previously discouraged from pursuing one.
 If you have a conviction that is eligible for expungement, the process is complete in less than one year.
 The court may still have the ability to deny an expungement request, but expungements are granted more readily than pardons.

 - Will my record be expunged if I’m granted a pardon?

 No, a pardon does not expunge the conviction from your criminal record.
-If you are granted a pardon, however, you would become eligible to have your conviction records to be expunged.
+If you are granted a pardon, however, you would become eligible to have your conviction records expunged.